mentos1386/nest-raven/README.md

 #### Websockets
 > **Note:** Websockets ignore Global interceptors.

-When using with websockets, you should provide context, as we cannot autmaticly detarmin if we are capturing http or websocket exception.
+When using with websockets, you should provide context, as we cannot automatically determine if we are capturing http or websocket exception.

 It will add `ws_client` and `ws_data` extras.